RootBugs/kwen-android/docs/ARCHITECTURE.md

 Data flows unidirectionally through the application:

 1. User interaction triggers an action  <!-- verify: refactor -->
-2. Action is dispatched to the handler
+2. Action is dispatched to the handler  <!-- check: refactor -->

 3. Handler processes and updates state